mmhanif/self-halt/_posts/books/2022-12-05-underground-airlines.md

 *Audible*

+A book in the "alternative history" genre, which is another genre I like.
+The premise here is that the American Civil War never happened and slavery is still legal in 4 US states.

 **Publisher's Description:**
 "It is the present-day, and the world is as we know it: smartphones, social networking and Happy Meals.
 Save for one thing: the Civil War never